Arabian Singularity

 The Crush

 The tension is eternal.
 The participatory enactment is always at risk of being captured by its own material form.
 The prophecy is always at risk of being killed by its own dogma.
-This is the double-edged sword of history: the very institutions that preserve the memory of the breakthrough are the ones that simultaneously work to prevent its recurrence.
+This is the double-edged sword of history; the very institutions that preserve the memory of the breakthrough are the ones that simultaneously work to prevent its recurrence.

 It is tragically true that mass casualty events, including crushes and stampedes, have occurred with a grim regularity during the Hajj.
 The most catastrophic of these events often happen not during the Tawaf (the circling of the Kaaba) itself, but during the associated rituals in Mina, a few miles from Mecca, particularly the "Stoning of the Devil" at the Jamaraat Bridge.
 The sheer density of pilgrims moving through constricted spaces creates the conditions for disaster:

-• In 1990, a failure in a pedestrian tunnel's ventilation system leading from Mecca toward Mina resulted in a stampede that killed 1,426 pilgrims.
+2) In 1990, a failure in a pedestrian tunnel's ventilation system leading from Mecca toward Mina resulted in a stampede that killed 1,426 pilgrims.

-• The stoning ritual at the Jamaraat Bridge has been the site of numerous other fatal crushes, including in 2006 (over 360 killed), 2004 (251 killed), and 1994 (270 killed).
+3) The stoning ritual at the Jamaraat Bridge has been the site of numerous other fatal crushes, including in 2006 (over 360 killed), 2004 (251 killed), and 1994 (270 killed).

-These events are not stampedes in the sense of a panicked flight, but rather progressive crowd collapses.
+These events are not stampedes in the sense of a panicked flight, but rather “progressive crowd collapses.”
 Experts describe how, at densities above six or seven people per square meter, the crowd begins to behave like a fluid.
 Individuals lose control of their own movement and are swept along in pressure waves that can build to fatal force, causing compressive asphyxia.17

-This is the weaponization of unity consciousness, a quiet kind of idolatry where the idol is obedience wearing the face of union.
+Emphasis on self-erasure – preaching the virtues of modesty, humility, selflessness, egolessness – is often exactly what serves institutional power.
+Unity consciousness is in this way weaponized, becoming a quiet kind of idolatry where the idol is none other than obedience wearing the face of union with community.
 This is the idea that it is necessary and virtuous to surrender our individuality, our boundaries, or unique indigenous grandeur.
-We are told that to be One with the One, this destruction of self and submission to authority is the way.
+We are told that to be One with the One, we must destroy the self and submit to authority.

 The message of the mystics – Mohammed’s call to Fana, or the annihilation of the self – is not a call for the erasure of the individual.
 It is a call for the annihilation of the illusion of the separate self.
 It is the realization that the "I" we cling to is a construct, a boundary drawn in water.
 The goal is not to become nothing, but to realize that one is, in fact, everything: an inseparable part of the holy whole.

-But this is a dangerous truth for an institution.
+This is a dangerous truth for an institution.
 An institution's power is built on the very boundaries that this truth dissolves: the boundary between priest and layman, between sacred and profane, between the institution and the individual.
 Therefore, the esoteric truth of non-separation is often reframed into an exoteric virtue of self-abnegation.
 The call to annihilate the ego is subtly twisted into a demand to surrender the self to the collective, which is, in practice, the institution.

 True unity is not sameness.
 It is the harmonious interplay of unique and sovereign parts – as in a body, as in a forest – each one a perfect expression of the whole.
 We are already One with the One, precisely as ourselves.
 The true community is an ecosystem, not a mob – a dance, not a demand for conformity in the name of a unity that is, in the end, a lifeless counterfeit of the real.18